Dimdivanov/Dimdivanov/README.md

 ###

-<p align="left">I am an enthusiastic learner with a growing interest in front-end development.<br><br>- 📚 I'm currently learning JavaScript at SoftUni<br>- ⚡ In my free time I lift weights and play video games </p>
+<p align="left">I am an enthusiastic learner with a growing interest in front-end development. <br><br>- 📚 I'm currently learning JavaScript at SoftUni. <br>- ⚡ In my free time I like to lift weights and play video games online. </p>

 ###